bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 - **The Node** This is simply a CH32V203 RISC-V microcontroller.
 Specifically, I am using the CH32V203G6U6, a QFN28 part with around 20 GPIOs.
 In the machine, 12 of these pins will be used for hypercube connections, with other pins reserved for UART connections to a local microcontroller, the `/BOOT` pin, and `NRST` pin.
 - **The Slice** This is 16 individual nodes, connected as a 4-dimension hypercube.
 In the Slice, a seventeenth microcontroller the initialization and control of each individual node.
 This means providing the means to program and read out memory from each node individually.
 I'm doing this through the UART bootloader for the CH32V203.
 Controlling the `/BOOT` and `NRST` pins of each node allows me to restart each node either collectively or individually
-- **The Plane**  This is 16 Slices.
-In this segment, 256 CH32V203 microcontrollers are connected via an 8-dimension hypercube.
+- **The Plane**  16 Slices.
+The Plane is 256 CH32V203 microcontrollers are connected as an 8-dimension hypercube.
 With 16 CH32V203 microcontrollers per Slice plus one additional microcontroller, this means each plane consists of 272 microcontrollers, _plus an additional control layer_ for summing UARTs and routing messages to each Slice.
 In total there are 273 microcontrollers in each Plane.
 - **The Machine** Sixteen Planes make a Machine.
 The architecture follows the growth we've seen up to now, with 4096 CH32V203 microcontrollers connected as a 12-dimensional hypercube.
 There are 4368 microcontrollers in The Machine, all controlled with a rather large SoC.

 Like the original Connection Machine, there are two 'modes' of connection between the nodes in the array.
 The first is the hypercube connection, where each node connects to other nodes.
 The second is a tree.
 Each node in the machine is connected to a 'Slice' microcontroller via UART.
 This Slice microcontroller handles reset, boot, programming, and loading data into each node.
 Above the Slice is the Plane, a master controller for each group of 256 nodes.
 And above that is the master controller.

-This "hypercube and tree" is identical to the original hypercube machines of the 1980s.
+This "hypercube and tree" is seen in other massively parallel machines of the 1980s.
 The [Cosmic Cube](https://en.wikipedia.org/wiki/Caltech_Cosmic_Cube) at Caltech split the connections with individual links between nodes and a tree structure to a 'master' unit.
 The [Intel iPSC](https://en.wikipedia.org/wiki/Intel_iPSC) used a similar layout, but routing subsets of the hypercube through MUXes and Ethernet, with a separate connection to a 'cube manager'.
 Likewise, the Connection Machine could only function when connected to a VAX that handled the program loading and getting data out of the hypercube.

 ### 1 Node